sarojp3/Sequence-Models/README.md

 ## Long-Short Term Memory(LSTM)

 It is also a solution for vanishing gradient descent like GRU which has been historically more proven choice to use which is more powerful, effiecnt than GRU.
 LSTM is also a more general version of GRU.
 The model is a bit similar to the GRU but it uses extra two gates forget gate and output gate.
 These gates is a vector of dimensions equal to the number of hidden units in a layer.
 Both LSTM as well as GRU are good at memorizing certain values for a long time because some values of c at previous time step is passed all the way forward.

+## Bi-directional Recurrent Neural Network(BRNN)

+This neural network takes the information from the previous time steps as well as from the future time steps to make predictions.
+Note that, it donot perform backward propagation insted it uses backward sequence computation to get activations for backward sequence.
+For most of the NLP problems, bidirectional RNN with LSTM model is used most often but this model is not useful for machine translation and speech recognition.